 The bill, H.B.
-No. 2507, proposes automatic orders of nondisclosure of criminal history record information for certain misdemeanor defendants who successfully complete a period of deferred adjudication community supervision.
-Key amendments include the addition of specific criteria for eligibility, such as the requirement that the individual must not have been previously convicted of another offense (excluding traffic offenses) and must have received a dismissal and discharge under Article 42A.111, Code of Criminal Procedure, on or after January 1, 1993.
-The bill also mandates that the department will electronically review records monthly to identify eligible individuals and notify the relevant court.
+No. 2507, proposes amendments to the Code of Criminal Procedure and the Government Code regarding automatic orders of nondisclosure of criminal history record information for certain misdemeanor defendants who successfully complete deferred adjudication community supervision.
+Key provisions include the establishment of criteria for eligibility for nondisclosure, such as the requirement that the individual must have been placed on deferred adjudication for a misdemeanor that does not involve specific violent offenses or certain affirmative findings.
+Additionally, the bill mandates that the Department of Public Safety electronically review records monthly to identify eligible individuals and notify the relevant court clerks.

 Statutes affected: Introduced: Government Code 411.0716, Government Code 411.072, Government Code 411.0725 (Government Code 411)